JanieCoulombeStat/janiecoulombestat.github.io/_pages/cv.md

 Awards
 ======
+* Banting-CANSSI Discovery Award (2024), by the Banting Foundation in collaboration with CANSSI
 * Award for excellence in teaching Biostatistics (2022), Given by the Epidemiology, Biostatistics and Occupational Health Student Society (EBOSS), McGill University.
 * Pierre Robillard Award (2022), Statistical Society of Canada.
 Best PhD thesis in a statistics-related field in Canada that year.
 * McGill MedStar Award (2021), McGill University.
 A research excellence award.